progit/progit/no-nb/04-git-server/01-chapter4.markdown

              R     indic_web_input
              R     shreelipi_converter

 **Delegation**: For really large installations, you can delegate responsibility for groups of repositories to various people and have them manage those pieces independently.
 This reduces the load on the main admin, and makes him less of a bottleneck.
-This feature has its own documentation file in the `doc/` directory.

-**Gitweb support**: Gitolite supports gitweb in several ways.
-You can specify which repos are visible via gitweb.
-You can set the "owner" and "description" for gitweb from the gitolite config file.
-Gitweb has a mechanism for you to implement access control based on HTTP authentication, so you can make it use the "compiled" config file that gitolite produces, which means the same access control rules (for read access) apply for gitweb and gitolite.

 **Mirroring**: Gitolite can help you maintain multiple mirrors, and switch between them easily if the primary server goes down.